-Bank of England RecruitmentBank of England recruitment processes vary for experienced hires, but there are common elements in all processes.
-Learn more by following the links below.
+Bank of England recruitment processes vary for experienced hires, but there are common elements in all processes.

 Experienced hires have a four stage application process: registration, equal opportunities form, CV and covering letter.
 The cover letter is the most important part of your application as it is your opportunity to tailor your application to the role you are applying to.
 You only have 250 words allocated to the cover letter, so make sure each one counts.
 Refer to the requirements of the job you are applying to, and how you will fit in with the Bank of England.
 Plan and write out your cover letter on a Word document before you upload your CV.

+Bank of England graduate and other schemes have to complete an application form.
+This form contains four main sections: personal details; academic details; work experience and competency based questions.
 The competency based questions are the most time consuming part of the application form as you need to write full answers for each question, including your interest in the area of bank you are interested in working in, and information about you, your experience and skills.
 The competency questions are complex, asking you to research and think through your answers carefully.
 An example question includes “what do you think the Bank’s top 3 priorities should be over the next two years?”

 If the information on your application form fits the criteria for the role or scheme you are applying to, you are next sent a link to a Watson Glaser Critical Thinking Test.
 The Watson Glaser test is a verbal based test assessing you through five sections of questions on your ability to recognise assumptions, evaluate arguments and draw conclusions.
 The Bank of England are looking to use this test to gain an impression of how you would fit in at the bank.
 The test contains 40 questions to answer in 30 minutes, but the toughest part of the test is the skills you need to employ to achieve a good score.
 Honing these skills through preparation is key to getting a good enough score to move to the next level.
 Prepare for the Watson Glaser test with our dedicated test pack.

 If you are successful at the Watson Glaser test, you are next invited to the Bank of England first stage selection centre, which involves two challenging tests, the financial appraisal test and the written exercise.